-B2B pricing analytics represents one of the most critical levers to boost earnings.
-This reality is a sometimes-overlooked fact in Business-to-Business (B2B).
+Everybody knows, B2B pricing analytics represents one of the most critical levers to boost earnings.
+Still, this reality is a sometimes-overlooked fact in Business-to-Business (B2B).

 However, getting B2B pricing right can represent both financial success and substantial competitive advantage.
 Pricing is not only a driving factor in for-profits, but it also impacts how customers and markets perceive brands.

 Relatively small price increases can have a dramatic effect on the profits of any company.
 A five-percentage points improvement in pricing on an average business could drive profits up by 50 %.
 In comparison, the same development on variable cost units, sales volume or fixed cost would change earnings by 30, 20 and 15 % respectively.
 Companies should work on all of them, yet getting the pricing right is the one with higher leverage.

 Improving price strategy does not mean setting for all products same increments or prices.
 Product portfolios in B2B require in-depth pricing analytics.
 Also, only pricing analytics software can mine through an increasing amount of sales data and find the right pricing opportunities.

 Price is nothing – Pricing is everything.

 Hermann Simon founded the consultancy firm Simon-Kucher & Partners in Germany in 1985, together with two of his doctoral students.
 Many executives consider Hermann Simon to be one of the most influential management thinkers after Peter Drucker.

 Simon uses a (now-quite-popular) example on his presentations.